To report bugs or request help with problems in building or running BornAgain,

 Testing/Temporary/LastTest.log.
 Alternatively, set the environment variable

-Anyway, for reporting errors to us please run plain
+When reporting errors to us, please run just the plain

 ctest without options